migueltosi/migueltosi/README.md

 ### Hi there 👋 I am Miguel Tosi, AKA Magas!

 - 🐍 I’m currently learning data science. python and sql
-- 🐧 A big fan of penguins but this has nothing to do with linux
-- 👽 I’m looking for experience
-- 📫 How to reach me: @tosi.miguel on instagram/ @code_magas on twitter/ discord: Magas#3628

 <div align="center">
   <img height="180em" src="https://github-readme-stats.vercel.app/api?username=migueltosi&show_icons=true&theme=cobalt2&include_all_commits=true&count_private=true"/>